 We examined how households receiving different combinations of retirement income experienced these indicators of material hardships (Table 8).
 As expected, those with no income from any of these three sources were much more likely to experience all of these measures of material hardships.
 Similarly, those with income from all three sources were much less likely to experience any material hardship.
-Otherwise, the data suggest that the risk of most of the material hardships is notably lower among older households
+Otherwise, the data suggest that the risk of most of the

-Table 8: Prevalence of Material Hardships and Public Assistance Receipt Among Non- Working Older Households
+Table 8: Prevalence of Material Hardships and Public Assistance Receipt Among Non-Working Older Households